 As it happened I had been planning on an upgrade to this server anyway, and had already looked at a couple of SoftLayers partners for managed services, so as soon as the file system was recovered I started shopping for a new server and support contract.

 I got a good deal on the server itself from Softlayer, and went with BobCares.com for support.
 I had read about other companies who were supposedly better in forums etc, but it is easy to spoof a forum post, and BobCares were listed as a SoftLayer partner, so I went with them.
 There was no price difference between these companies, it just came down to who I thought would be better.
-I also contacted other Softlayer partners, but BobCares services most closely matched what I was looking for.
+I also contacted other Softlayer partners and SEO Companies, but BobCares services most closely matched what I was looking for.

 I took out a monthly pro-active server plan and paid additional fees for server setup and migration.